How to Plot Your 2019 Volunteer Roles Like a Champion

 Certainly, if a new grant comes down the pike and volunteers are needed, you will add that into your work queue.
 After all, you are here to serve.

-But, the point of planning is to give your co-workers the best support you can and to have the breathing room to identify volunteers that will have the best opportunity to success in their department.
+But, the point of planning is to give your co-workers the best support you can and to have the breathing room to identify volunteers that will have the best opportunity of success in their department.
 You have limitations and so do they.
 It’s time to work together for mutually beneficial solutions.

 Finally, don’t forget to communicate when the deadline is to meet with you, when you expect to have your plan set and who you will be showing it to (e.g., your board of directors).
 You’ll get better follow through that way.